comunidadrubymx/comunidadrubymx.github.io/src/home.en.md

 {% if site.upcoming_event %}

-WeWork Américas
+Tech Mahindra Guadalajara

-March 29th, 2023
+August 17th, 2023

 All details in the [events](/en/events) section